YongoDavid/Demo-2024-Feb/README.md

 7-feb
-learning about view engines , whidh allow me use javasctipt in html , i would say it is a bit better than html.
+learning about view engines , whidh allow me use javasctipt in html , i would say it is a bit better than html. it is helpful but i dont think it is required all the time , i might use it to build a full project soon without html and see how it goes